SÕRVE TULETORN 935, Sääre küla, Saaremaa vald, Saare maakond

-In 1646 Livonian governor general Gabriel Oxenstierna had a primitive lighthouse – a beacon – built on a little island located at the tip of Sõrve Peninsula.
-Autumn storms showed that the small island selected for the beacon was unsuitable and the beacon was relocated to the tip of Sõrve Peninsula.
-A stone tower was established there in 1770, but it was destroyed in the Second World War.
-The present cone-shaped lighthouse of monolithic concrete was built in 1960.
+In 1646, the Livonian governor-general Gabriel Oxenstierna had a primitive lighthouse – a simple beacon built on a little island located at the tip of Sõrve Peninsula.
+Autumn storms made it clear that the small island chosen for the beacon was unsuitable and the beacon was relocated to the tip of Sõrve Peninsula.
+A stone tower was established there in 1770, but it was destroyed during the Second World War.
+The current cone-shaped lighthouse of monolithic concrete was built in 1960.

-• The height of Sõrve Lighthouse from its foot is 52 metres and it is 53 metres above sea level.
+The height of Sõrve Lighthouse from its base is 52 metres and it stands 53 metres above sea level.